UoMResearchIT/region-estimators/README.md

 ### Improvements to code
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-### Extending the RegionEstimator class with further base classes:
+### Extending the RegionEstimator class
+with further method classes:
 * Add the new class name (str) to the available_methods list in region_estimator_factory.py:
    ```python
    available_methods = {'concentric-regions': ConcentricRegionsEstimator,